jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/8-FunctionToSavePhotos.md

 9. In the **View Files** pane on the right-hand menu, select **run.csx**

     > **Note**: This is a C# script file that contains the code that the function will run.
-The default new function contains a basic "Hello World" style function, which we will overwrite
+The default new function contains a basic "Hello World" style function, which we will overwrite.

 10. In the **run.csx** editor, clear (delete) the existing Hello World code